History of automation: from self-moving chariots to business applications

 In 1898, Nikola Tesla held a demonstration of his remote-controlled mobile mechanisms in New York’s Madison Square Garden.
 It was probably the first time people questioned whether robots could replace humans and threaten their livelihoods.
 Today, with over a century of a mind-blowing history of automation behind us, the question still persists.

-The COVID-19 pandemic has accelerated the adoption of automation technology across multiple areas of human life, including business.
+The COVID-19 pandemic has accelerated digital transformation leading to the adoption of automation technology across multiple areas of human life, including business.
 Today, teams and companies of all sizes — from small and medium-sized businesses to large enterprises — are striving to achieve business automation success to ensure resilience and business continuity.

-We have bots in charge of customer service.
-We keep AI-driven devices in our back pockets and use actual robots to clean our increasingly ‘smart’ homes.
+We have industrial robots and no-code software bots in charge of customer service.
+We keep AI-driven devices in our back pockets and use actual robots to clean our increasingly smart home.
 Whether it’s a fully-automated advanced robotic process automation app or a dishwashing machine, each of these things use automated algorithms in one way or another.
-Algorithms and AI even tell us what to wear and watch.
+Algorithms and artificial intelligence even tell us what to wear and watch.

 When did automation start?